 Joining us today is Arnaud Kraajvanger, the Vice President of Marketing Insights and Operations for Genesys.
 Genesys provides customer experience contact center solutions.
 More than 10,000 companies in over 100 countries trust the industry’s #1 customer experience platform to orchestrate seamless omnichannel customer journeys.
 Arnaud and I discuss how marketing operations is in a unique position with more data than ever to have a significant impact on the business.

 Listen as Arnaud describes how to measure the effectiveness of the marketing team.
 Arnaud’s team works with all functions within marketing and develop specific KPI’s for each and track the KPI’s throughout the buying cycle.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the marketing operations phase on pages 248 – 251 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage SBI’s How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.